mstrug/Hermit/README.md

 Game objective is to remove all black pawns by capturing them (like in checkers) from the board except the last one.
 Some levels has marked fields on which pawns must be left to finish level.
 Pawns can move in vertical and horizontal directions, on some levels also diagonal moves are possible.

+More informations and screenshoots can be found here: www.mbrsoftware.com/hermit

 ## Technical information

 Hermit is build with [SGE](https://github.com/mstrug/SGE) framework, and uses OpenGL ES for graphics rendering.